Groups, Orders, and Dynamics: Random Walks on Left-Orderable Groups

-When the action of $\Gamma$ admits discrete orbits, we know that every stationary Radon measure must be $\Gamma$-invariant.
+When the action of $\Gamma$ admits discrete orbits, we know from Lemma \ref{L: atomic part 1} that every stationary measure must be $\Gamma$-invariant.
 However, two such measures may be supported on different orbits.
-We next establish the uniqueness (up to a scalar factor) of the stationary measure in the case there is no discrete orbit.
-Recall that, in this case, there exists a unique nonempty, closed, minimal $\Gamma$-invariant set $\mathcal M$ (see Lemma \ref{minimal-set}).
+We next establish the uniqueness (up to a scalar factor) of the stationary measure in the case where there is no discrete orbit.
+Recall that, in this case, there exists a unique nonempty, closed, minimal $\Gamma$-invariant set $M$ (see Lemma \ref{minimal-set}).

 \begin{prop} \textit{Assume that there is no discrete orbit for the $\Gamma$-action on the line.
 Then the $P$-invariant Radon measure $\nu$ is unique up to a scalar factor.} \end{prop}

 \vsp